 History of St. Francis Xavier Parish

 "As a community of Faith of St. Francis Xavier Parish, we see ourselves as followers of Christ with a long tradition of Prayer, Service, and Christian Lifestyle.
 As a sacramental people, under the leadership of the Holy Father, we are called to be a sign to the broader community of the love of Jesus - growing and sharing Christ's Light with them."

 About our Parish Emblem

 - Triangles symbolize the Trinity

 - The white space between the triangles form an "X" for Xavier

-- The 4 triangles form a somewhat abstract cross
+- The 4 triangles form an abstract cross

 - The icons represent Jesus/Christianity, The Precious Blood of Christ, His (our) Mother Mary, and the Holy Eucharist (Body of Christ)

 - The "crown" on the top represents the Kingship of God, and His reign in Heaven/Earth

 The arrow on the bottom represents the gifts which God sent to Earth (Mary/Jesus/Holy Eucharist) to help us to get to Heaven

 1885 - Father Joseph Connolly, Pastor of Immaculate Conception Church in New Madrid, came once a month for Mass in the home of Frank Heisler or Mrs. C.H.
 Harris.

 1887 - A small chapel was constructed on the corner of S. Kingshighway and Trotter Street.
 A tornado destroyed the almost finished building, so homes were again used for Masses with priests from Poplar Bluff and Charleston coming on a monthly basis.

 1891 - A small vacant church located on the corner of Front and Stoddard Streets was purchased from the Methodist Congregation.

 1892 - The church was dedicated to St. Francis Xavier by Archbishop Kain.